Excellent learning and peer-to-peer networking opportunities with a cross-section of the nuclear industry.

 Raquel Delgado is responsible for the overall coordination and implementation of operational and WINS Academy projects.
-She also coordinates WINS’ internal process for ISO 29990.
+She also serves as liaison to the WINS Board.
 Prior to joining WINS in May 2010, Raquel worked in the field of development cooperation in Sub-Saharan Africa.
 She also worked in the Permanent Representation of Portugal to the Organization for Security and Co-operation in Europe (OSCE).
 Raquel is fluent in Portuguese, English, German, Spanish and has a working knowledge of French.

 Clarice Dankers substantively edits all WINS publications, including the Academy modules.
 She also develops online and offline content and learning materials.
 Clarice began working for WINS as a freelance writer/editor in March 2010, then joined the team fulltime in October 2014.
 Prior experience includes teaching university writing courses and ghostwriting a book on brain-based learning.
 In addition to English, she is conversant in German.

 Aleksandra Zilic manages projects related to accounting and reporting, financial project control, forecasting and planning, and the improvement of quality management system processes.
 Prior to joining WINS in November 2014, Aleksandra worked for privately held companies and non-governmental organizations for 12 years in her home country of Bosnia and Herzegovina.
 She is fluent in English and Bosnian and has a working knowledge of German.